 I wiped the yogurt off on a napkin nearby and typed the numbers on my phone.
 The tone ringed several times before the other line picked up.

 “Hello?”
-A man’s voice answered.
+A man answered.
 He didn’t sound too excited to be talking to me.

-I decided to be the bigger man, “Hi, my name is Tara Holloway and I saw your ad in the paper.”
+I decided to be the bigger man, “Good afternoon, my name is Tara Holloway and I saw your ad in the paper.”

 The other line crackled and a loud bang echoed through the receiver before the voice returned.
 “Are you interested?”

 I listened for a response.
 “Hi, Tara.
 I’m Kat and I handle new employees.”
-The phone was passed to a perky sounding woman with a southern accent.
+The man passed the phone to a perky sounding woman with a southern accent.

 “It sure is.
 Just come down to the store and we’ll figure out if you’re a good fit.”

 “Does tomorrow work?”
-I didn’t want to push but I also didn’t want to be forgotten about and leave space for a middle-aged woman to take my place.
+I decided to be persistent, fueled by the desire to not be forgotten and leave space for a middle-aged woman.